-- Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil.
-Aluminum foil linings may trap heat, causing a fire hazard. - Protective Liners Do not use aluminum foil to line the oven bottom.
-Improper installation of these liners may result in risk of electric shock or fire.
+Never cover any slots, holes, or passages in the oven bottom or cover an entire oven rack with materials such as aluminum foil.
+Aluminum foil linings may trap heat, causing a fire hazard.

+Protective Liners - Do not use aluminum foil to line the oven bottom.
+Only use aluminum foil as recommended in this manual.
+Improper installation of these liners may result in risk of electric shock, or fire.